 Repairs versus capital improvements is the main example.
 A receipt for a toilet flapper, a plumber's repair call, and a full bathroom renovation may all come from similar vendors, but they do not raise the same tax question.
 The worksheet should extract the description, property, invoice date, labor and materials if separated, amount, and source page.
 Then it can flag the row for review when the description suggests restoration, betterment, adaptation, a major component, or a project that extends beyond ordinary maintenance.

 Safe harbor review belongs in the notes, not in an automatic conclusion.
-The IRS discusses rental expenses, repairs, improvements, depreciation, and safe harbor topics in IRS Publication 527, which is why the worksheet should preserve facts rather than make the election decision itself.
-A landlord or bookkeeper can flag possible de minimis safe harbor items, routine maintenance candidates, and small taxpayer safe harbor questions, but the preparer should decide whether the facts and taxpayer elections support that treatment.
+The IRS says rental expenses may include mortgage interest, property tax, operating expenses, depreciation, and repairs, and that records should support income and expenses reported on returns, in its rental income, deductions, and recordkeeping guidance.
+The worksheet should preserve facts rather than make the election decision itself.
 A short note such as "possible routine maintenance," "equipment under capitalization policy," or "project spans multiple invoices" is more useful than forcing the item into repairs with no context.

 Other flags deserve their own column or review tab: